Theodor Herzl: Writings

 Altneuland, though blossoming through the skill of the Jew, will in reality be the product of the benevolent efforts of all the members of the human family.

 Herzl envisioned a Jewish state that combined modern Jewish culture with the best of the European heritage.
 Thus a "Palace of Peace" would be built in Jerusalem to arbitrate international disputes, and at the same time the Temple would be rebuilt on modern principles.
 Herzl did not envision the Jewish inhabitants of the state as being religious, but there was respect for religion in the public sphere.
 He also assumed that many languages would be spoken, and that Hebrew would not be the main tongue.
 Proponents of a Jewish cultural rebirth, such as Ahad Ha'am, were critical of Altneuland.

 In Altneuland, Herzl did not foresee any conflict between Jews and Arabs.
-One of the main characters in Altneuland is a Haifa engineer, Reshid Bey, who is one of the leaders of the "New Society".
-He is very grateful to his Jewish neighbors for improving the economic condition of Israel and sees no cause for conflict.
+One of the main characters in Altneuland is a Haifa engineer, Reshid Bey, who is one of the leaders of the "New Society."
+He is very grateful to his Jewish neighbors for improving the economic condition of Palestine and sees no cause for conflict.
 All non-Jews have equal rights, and an attempt by a fanatical rabbi to disenfranchise the non-Jewish citizens of their rights fails in the election which is the center of the main political plot of the novel.

-Herzl also envisioned the future Jewish state to be a "third way" between capitalism and socialism, with a developed welfare program and public ownership of the main natural resources.
-Industry, agriculture and trade were organized on a cooperative basis.
+Herzl envisioned the future Jewish state as curing the ills of capitalism without resorting to authoritarian socialist means, with a developed welfare program and public ownership of natural resources, the latter of which was not adopted by Israel.
+Industry, agriculture, and trade were to be organized on a cooperative basis.
+He called his economic model "mutualism", a term derived from French utopian socialist thinking.
+Women would have equal voting rights—as they had in the Zionist movement from the Second Zionist Congress onwards.
 Along with many other progressive Jews of the day, such as Emma Lazarus, Louis Brandeis, Albert Einstein, and Franz Oppenheimer, Herzl desired to enact the land reforms proposed by the American political economist Henry George.
 Specifically, they called for a land value tax.
-He called his mixed economic model "Mutualism", a term derived from French utopian socialist thinking.
-Women would have equal voting rights—as they had in the Zionist movement from the Second Zionist Congress onwards.